akeneo/pim-api-docs/content/akeneo-event-platform/akeneo-event-platform.md

 To set the right expectations, here's what AEP is **not**:

-- **Not a Data Storage Solution**: AEP streams real-time events but does not store event data permanently.
+- **Not a Data Storage Solution**: AEP streams and distribute events but does not store event data permanently.
 - **Not a Replacement for Akeneo PIM API**: AEP complements the Akeneo PIM API by offering event-driven capabilities but does not replace its core functionalities.
 - **Not a Business Logic Handler**: AEP transmits events to subscribed endpoints but does not handle complex business logic or workflows.
 - **Not the v2 of the Akeneo Event API**: AEP is a new platform with distinct functionalities and should not be considered as the next version of [Akeneo's Event API](https://api.akeneo.com/events-documentation/overview.html).
-AEP offers more granular event handling compared to the Event API.
+AEP offers more granular event handling compared to the Event API and retries capabalities.

 ## Usage Conditions